0xd5A1/documents/tutorials/connect-your-wallet.md

 Make sure you **deposit some CELO** into your wallet on the Celo Blockchain Network and you will be ready to go!

-If you are having trouble, [try Binance’s tutorial here](https://docs.binance.org/smart-chain/wallet/metamask.html).
+If you are having trouble, [try Celo’s tutorial here](https://docs.celo.org/getting-started/wallets/using-metamask-with-celo).

 ### **Step 2: Connect your BSC Metamask Wallet with CStable**